Health & Social Care

 Students have 90 minutes and can gain 90 marks in the examined Unit 1: Human Lifespan Development topic, the following content is investigated:

-Students will need to for the coursework element submit three assignments based on Unit 14 Physiological Disorders and their Care by:
+Students will need to for the coursework element submit two assignments based on Unit 5: Health Promotion.

 Curriculum Enrichment